-- Prior anti-cancer treatment with any heat shock protein 90 (HSP90) inhibitor;
+- Prior anti-cancer treatment with any HSP90 inhibitor;

-- Documented QTc prolongation > 480 msec in electrocardiograms (ECGs) during prior treatment with crizotinib;
+- Documented QTc prolongation >480 msec related to crizotinib on multiple measurements in ECGs during prior treatment with crizotinib;

-- ≥ Grade 2 bilirubin or transaminases on multiple measurements while receiving crizotinib;
+- ≥Grade 2 bilirubin or transaminases on multiple measurements related to crizotinib while receiving crizotinib;

-- ≥ Grade 2 visual disturbances while receiving crizotinib treatment;
+- ≥Grade 2 visual disturbances related to crizotinib while receiving crizotinib treatment;

 - Hypersensitivity to AT13387 or other components of the drug product;